dwainscheeren/dwains-lovelace-dashboard/docs/installation.md

 *NOTE: Read the content of the `user-package-sample/configuration.yaml` file to get a understanding how it works.*

-Next copy and cut everything from your own (original) `configuration.yaml` **EXCEPT THE TEXT BETWEEN `Start of dwains-theme necesary code` AND `End of dwains-theme necesary code`** to the file `the-folder-you-just-renamed/configuration.yaml`.
+Next copy and cut everything from your own (original) `configuration.yaml` **EXCEPT THE TEXT BETWEEN `Start of dwains-theme necessary code` AND `End of dwains-theme necessary code`** to the file `the-folder-you-just-renamed/configuration.yaml`.
 The existing code in this file is a example.

 ### Step 5 - Configure Dwains Theme